digitalbricklayer/techteapotcom/content/posts/_index.md

 ---
 title: "Blog"
-description: "All of the posts contained within The Tech Teapot with the most recent posts at the top."
 ---

-All posts contained within The Tech Teapot with the most recent at the top.
+All of the blog posts contained within The Tech Teapot with the most recent at the top.